BinaryMuse/fluxxor/site/contents/documentation/stores.md

 * `type` - The action type to bind to.
 * `handler` - A function reference or method name (as a string) to call when actions of that type are dispatched to the store.

+Using `bindActions` with constants defined elsewhere is less error prone and supports minification better than using the `actions` hash.

 Example:

 ```javascript